 Wix has a user-friendly interface where you can simply drag, place, and drop elements.
 This allows you to quickly add text, images, and other media features to your site.
 With Wix, setting up and rearranging your site’s design is straightforward and doesn’t require any coding or programming.
 You can get a similar experience on WordPress using page builders like Elementor.
-Check our full review of the popular plugin here.

 Verdict – Tie

 Both Wix and WordPress perform very well when it comes to interface and ease of use.
 The main differences are stylistic rather than functional.
 This means the right choice for you depends on your own personal tastes, rather than the raw functionality of either platform.

 So, it’s a close tie between the two!
 Both offer great code-free interfaces and intuitive, easy-to-use design features.
 However, as you develop your skills, there’s more room for improvement with WordPress due to its advanced functionality at the higher end of its design features.

 Site design is a crucial part of user experience and plays a key role in users’ first impressions of your blog or business.
 First impressions are extremely important for brand building.
 So, even if you’re new to web design, you’ll want a site that gives you the maximum range of options for layouts and designs.

 WordPress offers over 10,000 free and paid themes, so you’re bound to find the perfect layout to suit your vision for your website.
 Each theme and template is fully customisable.
 This gives you a great deal of control over the layout of your site, without needing to learn any coding.
 Paid themes have more features to play with, but the free ones are versatile enough to give you the functionality you need to build your website.